rehierl/node-tree-outliner/3-1-0-design-2.md

 Re-opening a section for additional associations would be in conflict with the above guarantee.
 Because of that, such an operation must be understood as an attempt to suspend and then resume a section.

 **CLARIFICATION**
-Once closed, a section is fully defined/specified.
-That is, because no subsequent node will, by definition, have any further effect on it.

-**CLARIFICATION**
 A section can not be strictly suspended.